 A quasi-governmental organisation because it’s a Section 21 Company receiving the vast majority of its budget from the Knysna Municipality i.e. from the taxpayer.
 Additionally, it was set up in conjunction with local government and its Board members, the directors, have included Mayor Georlene Wolmarans, Deputy Mayor Esme Edge, Speaker Michelle Wasserman and Municipal Manager Lauren Waring.
-It’is inextricably linked to government.
+It’s inextricably linked to the government.

-Knysna Tourism has been without a CEO for 14 months which is the result of him been founding guilty on 4 charges of gross misconduct which left Knysna Tourism, for all practical purposes, bankrupt.
-As Knysna is a tourist-based economy with our existence depending on it, this was unacceptable.
+Knysna Tourism has been without a CEO for 14 months which is the result of him being founding guilty on 4 charges of gross misconduct which left Knysna Tourism, for all practical purposes, bankrupt.
+As Knysna is a tourist-based economy with our existence depends on it, this was unacceptable.
 The ex-CEO, Shaun van Eck, must carry some of the responsibility for what happened but the cover-up is far bigger than him and indeed may be far less his fault than theirs i.e. to a degree, he may have been the scapegoat.
 The rules of governance state that the Board Members are ultimately responsible yet none have been brought to book.
 Worse is that instead of charging him criminally, which would have supported their claims in the press, they:

-- Paid him R270 000 to go away and sign a non-disclosure agreement which was…
+- Paid him R270,000 to go away and sign a non-disclosure agreement which was…

-- After spending R170 000 of taxpayers’ money on their own legal fees….
+- …after spending R170,000 of taxpayers’ money on their own legal fees…

-- And then had to get a R500 000 advance from Knysna Municipality.
+- …and then had to get a R500,000 advance from Knysna Municipality.